Finding the best log splitter hydraulic cylinder will depend on the size and force needed.

 - Reset times.
 This is the biggest downside to using a larger cylinder.
 The larger it is, the more time it takes for the pressure to build up.
 As a result, it will take longer to reset.
-In most cases, it will be 20 to 30 seconds between each reload.
+In most cases, each reload will take 20 to 30 seconds.

 Changing the Pressure on Your Hydraulic Cylinder

 Keep in mind that the pressure required to split the logs may vary depending on the type of job you are doing.